Poppy memorial to those who lost their lives in the First World War

 In terms of size, we want 'normal’ poppy size – about the same size as the paper ones produced by the Royal British Legion.
 Knitting and crochet patterns can be downloaded.

 If you follow our patterns, the poppy will end up approximately 8-10cm wide.
-NEW - we have just added a pattern for felt poppies kindly supply by West Country Embroiders.

 And if you are making the poppy in memory of a relative who died in the War, please add a tag with the name of the person.